Environmental Ambassador Program

-The Student Ambassador Program is an initiative that empowers students to become leaders in sustainability within their schools and communities.
+The Environmental Ambassador Program is an initiative that empowers students to become leaders in sustainability within their schools and communities.

 Program Overview

-The Student Sustainability Ambassador Program selects students from each school to represent and promote sustainability initiatives.
-Ambassadors must possess a passion for environmental issues.
+The Student Sustainability Ambassador Program selects students recommended by their school to represent and promote sustainability initiatives.
+Ambassadors must possess a strong passion for the environment.

 Responsibilities